jdoleary/Spellmasons/docs/TasksCurrent.md

 - **!**Bug: Different zoom levels resulted in spell miss on one screen but not on another

 - Map bounds are off for handcrafted level
-- Bug: Grunts can attack through walls if they are just beyond a corner
+- Reverify: Bug: Grunts can attack through walls if they are just beyond a corner
 - BUG: When branch is undefined occurs it should automatically regen the whole level
-- Introduce: explain info about new units when you first encounter them
-- add gaps as well as walls (different)
-    - TODO: Anchor units at their feet, not at their center
 - sequential fireballs should be one big fireball!
 ---